ElWanderer/kOS_scripts/documentation/readme.md

 #### Global variable reference

-##### RESUME_FN
+##### RESUME\_FN

 The filename of the main resume file.
 The default filename is resume.ks.

 This is used to store commands to be run to recover a previous state following a reboot.
 The reason for doing this is to store a function call and all its parameters, so that we can resume (fairly) seamlessly during complicated functions such as doLaunch(), doReentry() etc.

+##### VOLUME\_NAMES (init\_multi.ks only)

+A list of available volume names.
+By default this is an empty list, though this is quickly populated by running listVolumes().
+Practically, the real default value is a list containing the local volume, which gets renamed "Disk0".

+This is used to store the names of all the disks we think we have access to.
+Various init\_multi.ks functions rely on being able to loop through this list.

+##### TBD - add in the globals in init_common.ks.

 #### Function reference

 ##### loadScript(script\_name, loud\_mode)

-This tries to copy script_name from the archive to one of the disk volumes on the ship.
+This tries to copy script\_name from the archive to one of the disk volumes on the ship. init.ks uses the processor's local volume ("1:/"), but init\_multi.ks will loop through the available volumes (starting with "1:/") until it finds one that has enough space to store the script being copied.
 If the file already exists, it does not re-copy the file.

-Will crash kOS if the file needs to be copied over but there is not enough space to store the file (currently it is assumed that we want to stop and debug - if we are missing a library then chances are we will crash shortly anyway).
+This will crash kOS if the file needs to be copied over but there is not enough space to store the file (currently it is assumed that we want to stop and debug - if we are missing a library then chances are we will crash shortly anyway).

 Returns the full file path for where the script is on a local volume.
 This is meant to be plugged into RUNPATH e.g.